Dmgvol/GR_Guides/UAssetGUI.md

 Expand `CapsuleComponent`, it contains a RelativeLocation which in this case is absolute, makes it easier to change. and sometimes even RelativeRotation if it's different than default.

-**About RelativeLocation:** most of the enemies will have relative location to their CP or parent object which you can find inside `CapsuleComponent` object labled as `AttachParent` - you can either enter a new RelativePosition that is relative to previous one or set parent to absolute 0,0,0 and set enemies using absolute/normal positions.
+**About RelativeLocation:** Most of the enemies will have a relative location to their CP or parent object which you can find inside `CapsuleComponent` object labled as `AttachParent` - you can either enter a new RelativePosition that is relative to the previous one or set parent to absolute 0,0,0 and set enemies using absolute/normal positions.

 ![](Images/uasset4.png)